PraneethGunas/CryptoFlowSafety/README.md

 2. **Testing dataset** for tools that analyze interprocedural cryptographic API misuses
 3. **Reference implementation** for secure cryptocurrency operations
 4. **Benchmark** for evaluating static and dynamic analysis tools
+5. **Type safety demonstration** showing how TypeScript can help catch some issues at compile time

 ## 📚 Contents